queue-miscreant/neovimpv/README.md

 -------------

-For the least amount of setup possible, create a keybind in your `init.vim` to omnikey.
+For the least amount of setup possible, create a keybind in your `init.vim` to the omnikey.
 This allows you to open an mpv instance the first time the sequence is pressed.
 Pressing the same sequence again (without moving to another line) will attempt to capture a keypress to send to mpv.

 ```vim
 nnoremap <silent> <leader>\ <Plug>(mpv_omnikey)